mohinitambade95/Predict_Health_Insurance_Premium/README.md

   mlflow ui
   ```

+<h2> Results </h2>

+  Gradient Boosting Regressor emerged as a best model with R2 score of 0.86 on test dataset.

 <h2> CI/CD Pipeline </h2>

  The CI/CD pipeline is created using github actions to automate the project deployment.